 He shares a special relationship with Mani Ratnam who seems to have acted as his friend, philosopher and mentor.
 Together they have delivered popular hits and we can expect the association to continue in future as well.
 Apart from Mani Ratnam movies, Arvind Swami has done only a few films that attracted critical acclaim.
 My list of his Top 3 movies includes as follows –

 Post the success of Thalapathi and Roja, Arvind Swami collaborated with Mani Ratnam yet again to deliver this critically acclaimed movie.
 He has evolved as an actor and is able to handle to the complex subject with ease.
 The first half is fun and frivolous as he serenades Manisha Koirala and shares the happiness of newly wedded couple.
+It has its moments of drama as well since the inter-religious union is frowned upon by their respective families and Arvind Swami manages to convince Manisha Koirala to trust him and escape to Mumbai to follow her beau.

 It is actually a Malayalam movie by Bharathan and a heroine-centric one wherein Sridevi simply stole the show.
 Yet Arvind Swami too does well in enacting the sad life of a shaundi priest.
 Yet again the initial sequence are happy ones as Sridevi sets about seducing him and succeeds.